Back to Health News & Stories

 Can we have a heart-to-heart about stress, anger, and depression?
 It’s totally understandable to feel upset at times.

 In small doses, these feelings serve a useful purpose by alerting you to problems and challenges in your life.
-But if the emotions are too frequent or intense, your health may suffer—and your heart could pay the price.
+But if your emotions are too frequent or intense, your health may suffer—and your heart could pay the price.

 The heart and mind are intimately connected.
 Chronic stress and depression are seen as independent risk factors for heart disease, right alongside smoking, high cholesterol and obesity.